lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The two LEDs in the bottom left corner of the emergency panel show the
-status of the two 18 kV/400 V transformers in the UX85 cavern \* Cooling
+status of the two 18 kV/400 V transformers in the UX85 cavern
-and electricity panels are meant to help diagnose the situation in case
+- Cooling and electricity panels are meant to help diagnose the situation in case
 of a problem/alarm.
 (Red boxes/LEDs on the panels don’t necessarily mean
+a problem)
-a problem) \* The cooling panel (to the left of the magnet panel) shows
+- The cooling panel (to the left of the magnet panel) shows
 the status of the detector cooling plants, environmental parameters
 (temperature, dew point) in the cavern, and temperature and flow rate
-measurements of the water cooling circuits. \* The electricity panel
+measurements of the water cooling circuits.
+- The electricity panel
 shows the status of the main electrical switchboards relevant for LHCb.
-\* The “CCM” terminal on the very left allows one to launch SCADA
+- The "CCM" terminal on the very left allows one to launch SCADA
 applications on the Technical Network (but is for expert only, no need
 to react to alarm on this screen).